NIGERIAN COMMUNICATIONS COMMISSION

 USPF STRATEGIC GOALS

-The USPF identified three (3) strategic goals to drive the achievement of its mandate for the next five years i.e. from 2013 to 2017.
-In articulating its strategic goals, the USPF recognized the need to place priority on building the organizational capacity of the USP Secretariat and ensuring the possession of relevant, up-to-date information on the ICT industry to guide the design and implementation of USP projects, while the other two (2) strategic goals are geared towards what the USPF aims to achieve with respect to its vision.
-The strategic goals of the USPF are outlined below
+The Three (3) strategic goals identified by the USPF from 2018 to 2022 in order to drive the achievement of its mandate were reviewed and found still relevant, and as such, adopted with modifications.
+USPF recognises the need to place priority on building the capacity of the USP Secretariat thus ensuring the possession of relevant, up-to-date information on the ICT industry to guide the design and implementation of USP projects.
+The other Two (2) strategic goals are geared towards achieving the USPF vision.
+The strategic goals of the USPF are outlined below:

-• Goal 1: Facilitate an enabling environment for ICT
+Goal 1: Facilitate an enabling environment for sustainable ICT

 Objective:

-• Identify the market efficiency and access gaps and design incentives that would promote the rollout of sustainable ICT services in rural, un-served and underserved areas.
+- Design incentives that would promote the rollout of sustainable ICT services in rural, unserved and underserved areas.

-• Goal 2: Promote universal access and universal service that facilitate connectivity for development
+Goal 2: Promote universal access and service that facilitate ICT for development (ICT4D)

 Objectives:

-• Facilitate the availability of transmission infrastructure and connection to the national backbone in all LGAs.
+- Facilitate the availability and use of transmission infrastructure and connectivity to the national backbone in all LGAs.

-• Drive increasing access to community-based data and voice services on a shared basis and provide a platform for universal service.
+- Drive increasing access to community-based ICT services on a shared basis and provide a platform for universal service.

 Objectives:

-• Strengthen the capability of the USP institution to effectively deliver on its mandate
+- Strengthen the USP Secretariat to deliver on its mandate effectively.

 SERVICE PROVISON